Fresh off a $5 billion profit, Facebook is investing $4.5 million in the news industry

-Facebook is putting $4.5 million toward helping the news industry, by donating to a fund for nonprofit newsrooms and kicking off a program to help publishers that need memberships to make money.
+Facebook is directing $4.5 million toward helping the news industry, by donating to a fund for nonprofit newsrooms and kicking off a program to help publishers that need memberships to make money.

-Facebook, which earned more than $5 billion in profit in its latest three-month quarter, said earlier this year that would renew its focus on things like local news.
-But in the last month, Facebook has come under a wave of criticism about how it handles fake news and misinformation on its site.
-Much of the latest outcry has stemmed from the company's inconsistent explanations about whether outlets like Infowars and harmful content cross the line and need to be removed.
+The world's largest social network, which earned more than $5 billion in profit in its latest three-month quarter, said earlier this year that it would renew its focus on things like local news.
+But in the last month, the company has faced a wave of criticism about how it handles fake news and misinformation.
+Much of the latest outcry has stemmed from Facebook's inconsistent explanations about whether outlets like Infowars and harmful content cross the line and need to be removed.

-Facebook also has a long record of exasperating traditional news outlets.
-Publishers in the past have complained that Facebook has built a flourishing business in part thanks to social sharing of journalism but that Facebook doesn't shoulder the expense of producing that content nor does it share much of its rewards.
+Facebook also has a long history of antagonizing traditional news outlets.
+Publishers have complained that the company has built a flourishing business thanks in part to social sharing of journalism but that it doesn't shoulder the expense of producing that content or share much of the reward.

 Blockchain Decoded: CNET looks at the tech powering bitcoin -- and soon, too, a myriad of services that will change your life.